notaz/picodrive/platform/base_readme.txt

   * Changed config file format, files are now human-readable.
 Game specific configs are now held in single file (but old game config files are still read).
-  * Fixed a bug where some key combos didn't work.
+  * Fixed a bug where some key combos didn't work as expected.
-  * Fixed a regression in renderer (rare graphic glitches).
+  * Fixed a regression in renderer (some graphic glitches in rare cases).
   * Adjusted fast rernderer to work with more games, including VR.
+  * Fixed a problem where SegaCD RAM cart data was getting lost on reset.

 1.35b
   * PSP: mp3 code should no longer fail on 1.5 firmware.